 From undervalued high school prospect to two-year backup, Joe Burrow’s meteoric rise was something he always expected

-Joe Burrow knew.
-It took time, relentless determination and a perfect marriage, but he knew.
+It took some time, relentless determination and a perfect marriage, but he knew.

 On Saturday, he became LSU’s second-ever Heisman trophy winner, but Burrow’s path to stardom has been anything but ordinary.

 In fact, his success has been fueled by his past, where he practically stood unwanted and undervalued for most of his high school and early collegiate career.

 It’s been a revenge tour ever since, and now he stands alone as the most decorated player in program history.

 Burrow’s journey to Baton Rouge was an unconventional one.
 His two older brothers, along with his father, all played football at the University of Nebraska.
 Growing up as a boy in Athens, Ohio, Burrow’s ultimate dream was to one day play in Lincoln, but it never worked out.

 After spending two years as a backup at Ohio State, Burrow decided to finally transfer, giving him a second-chance opportunity to make his childhood dream come true.

 Even with improvement, maturity and strong family ties to the Cornhuskers, that opportunity was denied again.
 He was told not once, but a second time that he wasn’t good enough.